In our modern culture, not being in a relationship ends up causing a person to be labeled as “having a problem.”

 Some guys try to use other things like drugs, cars, money, sex, and alcohol to fill up their meter, but it doesn’t last.
-In fact, it never lasts, because you can never feel good about yourself if you believe at your core that you are a piece of shit.
+In fact, it never lasts, because you can never feel good about yourself if you believe at your core that you are unworthy of love, connection, and belonging.

 For me, any Relationship Self-Worth Boost I got made me feel good.
 It was like taking a hit of heroin, but those good feelings about myself went away the moment she did.
 It left me itching, running and chasing my next hit.
 The higher I got, the worse I felt when I lost it.
 Dropping from a 10 to a 1 has a far worse relapse than dropping from a 2 to a 1.
 For me, it was absolutely devastating.

 The culture we live in places the idea of self-reliance and meritocracy in our heads, and may lead us to believe that our self-worth must be earned by performance and attainment.
 It makes us believe that some people are worthier than others.
 3

 But I want you to take a moment and look at the world.
 Isn’t there evidence that getting things doesn’t make you happy?
 There are studies that show getting more money beyond our basic needs doesn’t make us that much happier.
 But at the same time, millions of men suffer tremendous anxiety and health issues from working 80 to 100 hours a week to buy things they don’t even use.

 How many guys do you know that have the beautiful wife, the successful kids, the big house and loads of money, but are still miserable?
 They still don’t feel good enough.
 They still view themselves as a inadequate.